2013 NCAA Tournament: 67 teams that won't win March Madness, but 1 will cut down the nets as champ

 So who wins when all is said and done, and there's nothing left to say or do?
 Let's start with who won't.

-Arizona and New Mexico won't win, but if the border-state rivals take care of business Thursday in the second round (which is really the first round), they could collide this weekend in the third round (which is really the second round).
+New Mexico won't win, but if the border-state rivals take care of business Thursday in the second round (which is really the first round), they could collide this weekend in the third round (which is really the second round).

 Colorado, which has referred to itself in sports information media guides as "the Harvard of the West," won't win.